EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 board will consist of a board firmware and a Yocto based image including a basic BaseCamp release.

-BaseCamp is a commercial wrapper around the open-source charger system EVerest to provide long-term support.
-For more information about the product of BaseCamp, see
-`this BaseCamp page <https://pionix.com/basecamp-os-for-ev-chargers>`_.
+BaseCamp is a professional and stable wrapper around the open-source charging software EVerest.
+For more information about the product of BaseCamp, see `this BaseCamp page <https://pionix.com/basecamp-os-for-ev-chargers>`_.

 .. note::